textasdata/textasdata.github.io/events.md

 The Text as Data Association holds an annual “New Directions in Analyzing Text as Data” conference.

-Our plan is that the next edition of this conference will take place at Stanford University, on October 5—6, 2019.
-You can apply to that conference here (TBD).
+The next edition of this conference will take place at Stanford University, on October 4—5, 2019.
+Please visit the <a href="https://www.textasdata2019.net/">conference website</a>.

 Previous conferences were as follows: